OpenComputingLab/educational-jupyter-notebook-qa-automation/src/nb-code-execution.md

 - `folium-map`: specify that the cell is a folium map output.
 The cell output is then ignored as per `nbval-ignore-output`;
 - `nbval-variable-output`: some cells return randomised or changeable output that cannot be easily sanitised using a regular expression.
 The output of cells tagged with `nbval-variable-output` are ignored as per `nbval-ignore-output`;
-- `nbval-count-lines`: where cells contain printed output that changes in content but not structure (for example, the same number of lines are printed on each run), the `nbval-count-lines` will check that the same number of lines are printed by a cell in the test notebook as in the reference notebook;
+- `nbval-count-lines`: where cells contain printed output that changes in content but not structure (for example, the same number of lines are printed on each run), the `nbval-count-lines` will check that the same number of lines are printed by a cell in the test notebook as in the reference notebook; the content of each line is *not* used as a basis for matching;
 - `nbval-test-df` tag: if a cell returns a *pandas* dataframe, check that the test dataframe has a similar structure to the reference dataframe, even if the content differs.
-Structural tests currently include: shape test (same number of rows and columns; common column names test);
+Structural tests currently include a shape test (check that data frames have the same number of rows and columns, but ignore the actual cell content) and a column names test that checks whether the column names are the same (irrespective of column order);

 ![](images/nbval_df_mismatch.png)